 This is obviously a more upscale property, which is also close to the Old Quarter, but depending on your dates, you might be able to snatch a room for $80-$100.
 This represents an OK point value if you can get a room for fewer Hilton Honors points.
 But I probably wouldn’t pay 36,000 points for this hotel.

 DoubleTree by Hilton Hotel Beijing 20K per night -> UPDATED 4.19: 25K to 30K -> UPDATED 4.19: 30K

-Well, I don’t know what to add, except that this centrally located 5-star hotel appears to be a good value for the
+This centrally located 5-star hotel used to be a good value for the